With a tweak here and an adjustment there, you can live a more joyful and balanced lifestyle after the age of 50.

 Scientific research is growing rapidly, proving new ways and creating new solutions for living healthy – lengthening life expectancy and improving daily quality of life.

-Recently, I interview two highly regarded medical doctors – healthy-aging specialists Dr. Edison de Mello and Dr. Myles Spar – so they could share with us the latest science behind balanced living:
+Recently, I interview two highly regarded medical doctors – healthy-aging specialists Dr. Edison de Mello and Dr. Myles Spar – so they could share with us the latest science behind balanced living after age 50:

 Some people under the age of 50 are getting a jump on their healthy-aging protocols and living the longevity lifestyle before their peers do.
 The longevity lifestyle is a system of living that optimizes your thinking, feeling, and habits so that you can live the longest, happiest life possible.